New to Medicare? I'm here to help.

 480-970-3430 or fill out the contact form above.

-Changes to Medicare for 2018 include new ID cards that don't display your Social Security number and should be sent out in starting this june.
+Changes to Medicare for 2019 include new ID cards that don't display your Social Security number and should be arriving now.
 See example below.

 Known as Part A and Part B, Original Medicare is nationwide healthcare for US citizens age 65 and over, or who have certain disabilities.
 Part A is free to most beneficiaries, while Part B has a $134 monthly premium (for most people); however, see Other Information below, for income-adjusted Part B costs.
 There is also a $183 annual deductible for Part B for 2018.
 Original Medicare covers only about 80% of healthcare costs. so most people choose to obtain additional insurance to cover this gap.

 Private insurance which can be added to Original Medicare and which helps pay for most of what Original Medicare does not.
 Many people choose a Supplement Plan (aka Medigap Plan) because of its ease of use, fixed annual costs and portability.
 You may see any doctor or hospital who accepts Medicare -- nationwide coverage.
 However, you must pay additional monthly premiums for a Medicare Supplement Plan.